Danko Kiković

-Danko Kiković (born 21 September 1994) is a Serbian footballer who plays as a midfielder for Novi Pazar.
+Danko Kiković (born 21 September 1994) is a Serbian footballer who plays as a midfielder for OFK Vršac.

 Career

 In 2013, Kiković joined the youth academy of Porto, one of Portugal's most successful clubs.

-In 2015, he signed for BSK in the Serbian second division, where he made 40 league appearances and scored 4 goals, before joining Žarkovo.
+In 2015, he signed for BSK Borča in the Serbian second division, where he made 40 league appearances and scored 4 goals, before joining Žarkovo.

 Before the second half of the 2020–21 season, Kiković signed for Serbian top flight side Novi Pazar.